-Power

-Battery Configuration Enables the computer to run on battery during peak power usage hours.
+Power Battery Configuration Enables the computer to run on battery during peak power usage hours.
 Use the Custom Charge Start and Custom Charge Stop options to prevent AC power usage between certain times of each day.
 By default, the Adaptive option is enabled.

-Advanced Configuration

-Enable Advanced Battery Charge

-Configuration

-Enables or disables the advanced battery charge configuration.

-Default: OFF

-Table 33.
-System setup options-Power menu (continued)

-When enabled, allows the system to power up from the off state whenever the lid is opened.

-Intel Speed Shift Technology Enable or disable the Intel Speed Shift Technology support.
+Advanced Configuration Enable Advanced Battery Charge Enables or disables the advanced battery charge configuration.
+Configuration Default: OFF If enabled, use the Beginning of Day and Work Period sections to configure the daily times and work periods.
+Thermal Management Enables to cool the fan and processor heat management to adjust the system performance, noise, and temperature.
+By default, the Optimized option is selected.
+Block Sleep Enables to block entering Sleep (S3) mode in the operating system.
+Default: OFF Lid Switch Enable Lid Switch Enables or disables the Lid Switch Default: ON Power On Lid Open When enabled, allows the system to power up from the off state whenever the lid is opened.
+Default: ON Intel Speed Shift Technology Enable or disable the Intel Speed Shift Technology support.
+Default: ON